2016 Spring Commencement Ceremony

 Each student will receive a blank diploma cover at the commencement ceremony.
 Participation in the ceremony does not guarantee graduation from a program.
 Graduation from a program will be processed once all program requirements have been met.

-If all program requirements are met, your diploma will be mailed approximately mid-July 2016.
-Please make sure that your address is current on INFOnline so that your diploma is mailed to the correct address.
+If you complete your program requirements in the spring, you will receive your diploma mid-July.
+If you complete your program requirements in the summer, you will receive your diploma mid-October.
+Please be sure to keep your address current on INFOnline so that your diploma is mailed to the correct address.

 Childcare services will not be provided during the commencement ceremony.
 Please be sure to make appropriate childcare arrangements in advance.